input-output-hk/cardano-node-wiki/Benchmarking.md

 ## `cardano-ops` Repository

 Also, please make sure you have access to [cardano-ops](https://github.com/input-output-hk/cardano-ops) repository.
-You need it to be able to push in our branch `bench-master`.
+You need it to be able to push into the `bench-master` branch, which is used for benchmarking deployments.

 ## Working on Bench Deployer: Main Rules

 Now log in to `bench-deployer` server using `ssh bench` command.

-**IMPORTANT**: Please remember that all actions on `bench-deployer` server must always be performed in `screen` emulation.
-So first of all, run `screen -x` command.
+**IMPORTANT**: Please remember that all actions on `bench-deployer` server must always be performed inside the dedicated `screen` session.
+So first of all, run `screen -x` command to join that session.

 There are important `screen`-windows we need: